datamechanics/delight/README.md

+## :warning: Delight have been shutdown on May 31st 2024 :warning:
+## All functionalities have been integrated into [NetApp's Ocean for Apache Spark](https://spot.io/product/ocean-apache-spark/)

 # Delight - The New & Improved Spark UI and Spark History Server

 [Delight](https://www.datamechanics.co/delight) is a free Spark UI & Spark History Server alternative with new metrics and visualizations that will delight you!

 The Delight project is developed by [Data Mechanics](https://www.datamechanics.co), which is now part of the [Spot](https://spot.io) family.
 Delight works on top of any Spark platform, whether it's open-source or commercial, in the cloud or on-premise.